 Your guide to useful apps in Luxembourg

 There are smartphone solutions for “app-solutely” anything nowadays, but manoeuvring the digital app jungle can be exhausting.
 We have done the legwork for you and rounded up the most useful ones that are worth the downloading for life in the Grand Duchy.

 On the road

 The Mobiliteit.lu journey planner enables you to easily check public transport departure times and plan your trip door to door.
 Available 24/7, Luxembourg City’s self-service bike rental system Velóh allows you to borrow a bike at one location and re-deposit it at another.
 If taxis are your preferred mode of transportation, WebTaxi facilitates booking a taxi through your smartphone.
 Flex Carsharing offers the flexibility of renting a car for a short period of time, with multiple stations mostly connected to the public transport network.
-With carpooling app CoPilote.lu you can easily find or share trips with people going in the same direction as you.
+There are several carpooling or car-sharing apps including Ride2Go which brings together ADAC and the ACL and Carloh, which gives you access to a fleet of cars in Luxembourg.

 The Automobile Club Luxembourg (ACL) provides fast and efficient information and assistance through their app, and Luxembourg’s national train operator CFL makes buying tickets and getting information through their app painless.
-Aiming at strengthening both the feeling of security and communication with citizens, Police.lu has launched an app to provide practical information and create a more accessible platform for interaction.
+Aiming at strengthening both the feeling of security and communication with citizens, Police.lu has an app to provide practical information and create a more accessible platform for interaction.
 Although the latter provides some information on radars in Luxembourg, Luxspeed keeps you up to date on what is happening on the roads of Luxembourg.

 To help you make the most out of your free time, there are a number of smart pocket guides that fill you in on what is happening when and where in the Grand Duchy.
 The cityapp – VDL provides information about what the city has to offer as well as lists of events based on your preferences.
 The LuxembourgCard is a digital city pass card that enables you to visit museums and tourist attractions at reduced prices, and the Luxembourg City Travel Guide is your digital tourist guide with different itineraries.
 It works offline too.